Safe and Interpretable Estimation of Optimal Treatment Regimes: Synthetic Data Experiments: Additional Results and Implementation Details

 \subsubsection{Analyzing Deep RL Performance}

 The performance capabilities of \textbf{Deep Reinforcement Learning} is already depicted in Section~\ref{sec: synth}'s Figure~\ref{fig: synthetic-sim1}.
-While DDPG, SAC, and TD3 struggle with the smaller sample size, the more modern architectures like BCQ, CQL, and CRR perform well, although slightly worse than our method, on a simulated dataset that resembles our real-world data.
+While DDPG, SAC, and TD3 struggle with the smaller sample sizes and/or the lack of randomness in informed policies, the more modern architectures like BCQ, CQL, and CRR perform well, although slightly worse than our method, on a simulated dataset that resembles our real-world data.
 However, we note that these Deep RL methods struggle when a random policy is used to generate the observed data.
 Figure~\ref{fig: deep_policy} shows how BCQ, CQL, and CRR perform worse when the training data is generated from a random policy.
 While our method's performance also suffers in this setting, the dip in performance is less severe than Deep RL methods.
 We hypothesize that Deep RL struggles when using data generated from a random policy because they all use an evaluation set to guide the learning process \citep{d3rlpy}.
-Thus, with limited data generated via a random policy, it is difficult to evaluate the model's performance.
+Thus, with only a small amount of data generated via a random policy, it is difficult to evaluate the model's performance.
 Deep RL methods would likely improve if we had significantly more randomly generated data or had the ability to do online learning \citep{luo2023finetuning}.

 Deep RL approaches, like infinite horizon methods, also require a reward to be specified for each action.
-Figure~\ref{fig: deep_reward} shows that the performance of the best deep RL methods when using each of the three different reward functions outlined in Appendix~\ref{sec: appendix_comp_method}.
+Figure~\ref{fig: deep_reward} shows that the performance of the best Deep RL methods when using each of the three different reward functions outlined in Appendix~\ref{sec: appendix_comp_method}.
 We observe that the performance is stable across these three reward functions when training on data generated from informed policies.
 Although, we note that all three reward functions are at least slightly related to the outcome, and thus performance could suffer if the reward function was badly misspecified.

 Ultimately, deep reinforcement learning methods show promise for optimal treatment regime estimation from observational data generated by domain experts.
 The main drawbacks of Deep RL in our setting is its fundamental lack of interpretability.
 The inability to explain the estimates generated by Deep RL makes it ill-suited for high-stakes applications in the medical field.